[NEW TOOL] AI Search Visibility Checker | Get Your FREE Report

 How to Measure AI Traffic in GA4 (Step-by-Step)

 Let’s walk through how to spot AI-originated traffic using Google Analytics 4.
 You’ll need GA4 set up on your site.
-If you don’t have it yet, ask us to do it.
+If you don’t have it yet, you can ask us to do it for you.

 1. Go to Reports > Acquisition > Traffic Acquisition

-2. Filter by Session Default Channel Group: Referral
+2. Filter by Session Default Channel Group: AI Assistant

 This shows you exactly which websites are sending traffic to your site.
 Look for domains like: